 A two-sample t-test was performed to compare the geometric mean LDL levels of those who did and did not survive past 5 years of their MRI date.
 This was accomplished by taking the log of the LDL levels, performing the test, and exponentiating both point the estimate and the confidence interval bounds.
 There is evidence that the geometric mean LDL level is different between those who did and those who did not survive past five years after their MRI (p-value of 0.0128).
 Those who died had n geometric average 1.0965mg/dL higher than those who survived.
 With 95% confidence the true difference in geometric mean is between 1.020 and 1.1787 mg/dL.

+5/5 for performing an appropriate analysis

+1/5 for reporting the association appropriately

+Did not report the geometric means of each groups (-1)

+Wrong report the point estimate(ratio of geometric mean) (-1)

+Wrong report which of geometric mean of LDL between two groups is higher (-0.5)

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+Wrong interpretation of CI (-1)

+Total: 6/10

 Question 5:

 A two-sample t-test was performed to compare the probability of death within five years between those with high and low LDL levels, where “high” is defined to be >160mg/dL.
 There is no evidence that the probability of death is different for people with high LDL levels (>160mg/dL) versus low LDL (p-value of 0.2806).
 Those with high LDL levels had a probability of death within five years 0.039mg/dL higher than those with low levels of LDL.
 With 95% confidence the true difference in probability is between -0.0322 and 0.1103 mg/dL.